Berezinskii-Kosterlitz-Thouless quantum transition in 2 dimensions: Introduction

 Since time-dependent electric fields are the only source of magnetic fields in vacuum, these vanish in the limit of diverging dielectric constant and the Lagrangian becomes positive definite.
 As a consequence, the Euclidean quantum partition function is determined by an effective 2D Hamiltonian of a statistical mechanics model of static electric configurations with a quantum coupling of canonical dimension [mass] playing the role of ``temperature".

 To show formally how this dimensional reduction works, let us consider the usual electromagnetic Hamiltonian (in (2+1) dimensions) in a medium with a dielectric constant $\varepsilon$,

-where $f^2$ is the usual massive coupling of (2+1)-dimensional electromagnetism which, in the case of applications to thin films, is given by $f^2= d/e^2$ with $d$ the film thickness and $e$ the electron charge.
+where $f^2$ is the usual massive coupling of (2+1)-dimensional electromagnetism which, in the case of applications to thin films, is given by $f^2= e^2/d$ with $d$ the film thickness and $e$ the electron charge.
 The corresponding Lagrangian is

 from where it is evident that magnetic fields become irrelevant in the limit $v\to 0$, $f^2 \to \infty$ with $v^2 f^2 = \phi^2= {\rm constant}$, which corresponds to the strong coupling regime of the model.
-In this limit, the Lagrangian becomes positive definite and involves only static electric field configurations.
+In this limit the Lagrangian becomes